Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Empirical Analysis

+\textbf{Yearly subperiods (Panel B)}: TV normalization achieves higher $R^2$ than MC in all five years (MC/TV ratios 0.51--0.85$\times$).
+This is expected for the signal structure regression, which predicts $\log|D|$: TV normalization's mechanical correlation with volume inflates explanatory power for absolute flow magnitude.
+The MC/TV ratio varies from 0.51$\times$ during the high-turnover retail boom of 2021 to 0.85$\times$ during the 2020 volatility shock.
+Importantly, the return prediction test in Section~\ref{subsec:return_prediction} provides the economically relevant comparison, where MC normalization strongly dominates ($t = 9.65$ vs.\ $2.10$).

+\textbf{Market regimes (Panel C)}: We classify each trading day by the cross-sectional standard deviation of turnover, smoothed with a 60-day rolling window.
+Days above the 80th percentile are designated high-volatility regimes, and those below the 20th percentile are low-volatility regimes.
+As in Panel B, TV achieves higher $R^2$ in both regimes (MC/TV ratios 0.64--0.67$\times$), consistent with its mechanical advantage in predicting absolute flow magnitude.
+However, MC normalization exhibits remarkably stable $R^2$ across regimes ($R^2 = 0.0162$ vs.\ $R^2 = 0.0161$), whereas TV normalization's $R^2$ varies ($R^2 = 0.0255$ vs.\ $R^2 = 0.0240$).
+This stability suggests MC captures a regime-invariant signal structure, while TV's explanatory power is partially driven by turnover-dependent variation.

-\textbf{Pooled OLS specification}: As an alternative to the Fama-MacBeth procedure, we estimate pooled OLS regressions with stock and time fixed effects.
-Both MC and TV normalizations remain highly significant individually (MC: $t = -121.00$; TV: $t = -53.09$).
+\textbf{Alternative specification}: As a complement to the Fama-MacBeth procedure, table~\ref{tab:empirical_pooled_ols} reports pooled OLS regressions with stock and time fixed effects.
+Both normalizations remain highly significant individually (MC: $t = -121.00$; TV: $t = -53.09$).
 In the horse race specification, MC normalization remains strongly negative ($t = -109.96$), while TV normalization \textit{reverses sign} to positive ($t = +16.83$).
 This sign reversal suggests that, conditional on MC normalization, any residual TV signal reflects spurious correlation with turnover rather than genuine information content.
-Table~\ref{tab:empirical_pooled_ols} presents full results.